 The city should insert the plan provisions that they have adopted.
 For example, the city may include retirement eligibility, employee and employer deposit rates, vesting requirements, and other provisions such as cost-of-living adjustments or updated service credit.
-Plan provisions, by city, are included in the last section of TMRS' Comprehensive Annual Financial Report (Annual Report) and are also available on the website under For Cities | Resources | My City Plan.
+Plan provisions, by city, are available on the website under For Cities | Plan Design & Funding | Plan Design.

-The city may also want to refer to TMRS' Plan Description footnote, in the Annual Report, to obtain additional language regarding the pension plan.
+The city may also want to refer to TMRS' Plan Description footnote, in TMRS' Annual Report, to obtain additional language regarding the pension plan.